jibinkv/Angular2-App/README.md

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
 Before running the tests make sure you are serving the app via `ng serve`.

+## TODO
+1. Add unit test for user details and repo search component, and api request service.

 Developed by Jibin Varghese